okuna/aerocenter.site/README.md

 You need to change the number after `?id=` to a new value.
 It can be anything, but using the current date makes sense.
 This is just to force the user's browser to download your new changes to `src.js` rather than using a cached value.

-Once you've done these steps, test your changes and submit a pull request!
+Once you've done these steps, test your changes and submit a pull request (PR)!
 Your PR should have three files changed: (1) map.svg, (2) the array in src.js, and (3) the number after `?id=` in index.php.
-I've got a very basic deployment pipeline that will automatically publish your changes once the PR is accepted.
+Please attach a screenshot to the PR of what your changes look like.
+Once I review and accept your PR, your changes will be automatically deployed onto the live site.
+Thank you for helping to keep Aerocenter Site up to date!

 # Clock